 The water reservoir is cleaned slightly differently from other areas.
 Instead of spraying it down with the solutions (first disinfectant, then sanitizer solution), the mixtures should be poured directly into the reservoirs.
 Start with the disinfectant solution and leave it in for at least 10 minutes.
 Follow this up with a water rinse.
 Then add the sanitizer solution and allow it to air dry.

 The drop zone is where ice travels to enter the storage bin.
 This area can be sprayed with your spray bottles of solution just like the ice bin.

 Access to a Manitowoc ice machine’s evaporator assembly is not universal.
 Evaporators vary from model to model including what they look like, where they are located, and how best to clean them.

 How you access and clean your evaporator assembly depends on which style of ice machine you have.
-Learn how to find and identify your evaporator type in an upcoming blog.
+Learn how to find and identify your evaporator type in Finding, Identifying, and Cleaning an Ice Machine Evaporator.
 Once you’ve determined what kind of evaporator you have and where to access it, use the instructions in that same blog to learn how to disinfect and sanitize your evaporator.

 Evaporators are susceptible to scale, which is caused by hard water in your ice maker.
 So it’s important to follow the recommended cleaning frequency and procedures to ensure they remain in working order.

 But What About the Ice?